palantir/conjure-go/conjure/cycles/README.md

 "com.palantir.apirootbarrootfoo"
 ```

-In addition, we'll need to de-duplicate any types with conflicting names in the merging packages.
+In addition, we'll need to de-duplicate any types with conflicting names in the merging conjure packages.
 We'll do it by
 iterating over all times sorted by conjure package name and then type name.
 If we've already seen a type of the same
 name, we append number starting from 1 and increasing each time.